-3 The average attendance ratio regarding the Committees refers directly to the members of the respective Committee.
+&lt;sup>2 The average attendance ratio regarding the Committees refers directly to the members of the respective Committee.
 Additional participants who participate as guests in Committee meetings are not included in the percentage calculations.
-For the newly elected Board members, their attendance ratios are calculated as of the date of their election at the Ordinary General Meeting of Shareholders in 2018.
+For the newly elected Board member, his attendance ratio is calculated as of the date of election at the Ordinary General Meeting of Shareholders in 2019.